 Sweet scents and more are behind Elizabeth Arden's auspicious red door.
 The firm owns and licenses prestige and mass market celebrity, lifestyle, and designer fragrances and distributes about 280 prestige fragrance brands.
 Fragrance generated some 77% of 2014 sales.
 Established labels include Red Door, Elizabeth Arden 5th Avenue, and Elizabeth Taylor's White Diamonds.
 Scents aimed at younger wearers include the Justin Bieber and Nicki Minaj licensed brands.
 Its fragrances, cosmetics, and skin care lines (Ceramide, PREVAGE, Visible Difference) are sold to US department stores and mass retailers, as well as international retailers.
+In 2016 beauty and cosmetics giant Revlon Inc. agreed to acquire Elizabeth Arden for more than $419 million in cash.

 Elizabeth Arden products are sold in more than 120 countries through 50,000-plus retail locations worldwide.
 About 45% of the company's sales come from foreign markets, led by the UK, which has shrunk over the last few years, followed by growth in Australia, Canada, and South Africa.